Untitled

 Discussions - Please be willing to share your ideas with the class in the Discussions.
 Critical Thinking is highly encouraged.
 Sometimes there will be a brief YouTube video for you to watch and comment on.
 You will also be commenting, in a positive way, about other students' work.

-Makeup Policy - There are no makeup Discussions, Reading Responses or class assignments.
-It defeats the purpose of the assigned work; however, you can afford to miss a few Reading Responses and still earn a good grade.
+Makeup Policy - There are no makeup Discussions or Video Responses.
+It defeats the purpose of the assigned work.
 If you miss Discussions and class work all the time it will hurt your grade.
-See Attendance Policy.
-Discussions count as Attendance and Class Participation.

 Attendance Policy - You will be graded for regular, prepared attendance and for active participation.
-Attendance will be taken from the Discussions and Reading Responses.
-More than 2 unexcused absences can lower your grade.
-Please do the Discussions and Reading Responses on time so you are not marked absent.
-Discussions and Reading Responses have deadlines.
+Attendance will be taken from the Discussions and Video Responses.
+Please do the Discussions and Video Responses on time so you are not marked absent.
+Discussions and Video Responses have deadlines.
 You cannot make them up once they have closed.
-If you are having difficulty, it’s always a good idea to let your professor know at least 48 hours before Assignments are due.
-Please submit a doctor’s note for an excused absence.
+If you are having difficulty, it’s always a good idea to let your professor know before Assignments are due.

 Missing & Late Work Policy

 Late Papers - You will need to plan accordingly to get your paper or other work in on time.
 Late work can receive an “F” grade.
 On occasion, true emergencies do arise.
-Please email me in the event of an emergency at a minimum of 48 hours before the paper is due.
+Please email me at a minimum of 48 hours before the paper is due if you need an extension.
+True emergencies cannot happen every time a paper is due.
 I will decide whether you have a true emergency.
 Each paper is to be submitted on time in the Assignments in Canvas.
 A 10 point drop will be taken for the first day late.
 If by chance you do turn in a late paper (which I strongly discourage) and the Assignment has closed, please email with your paper as an attachment as soon as possible.
 Each day that you do not email your paper to me is an additional 5 point drop.
 Please Note: A late paper is allowed one time only.
 Continuous late papers are a problem and will earn an automatic 0.

 Accessibility Services for Students with Disabilities: